torrespro/training-be-module-01/enterprise-integration-module/README.md

       </dependency>
   ```

-- Set up portal properties to point to the training server.
+- Set up portalserver properties to point to the training server.
 You can find **backbase.properties** in the following path **configuration/src/main/resources**.
 Open this file and add the following lines:

   ```
   #Training Server Host